Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways: Traffic-Aware Grid Planning Framework

-These spatio-temporal load profiles are then used for planning of a microgrid to support DWC.
-The microgrid is assumed to consist of distributed energy resources including solar generation, ES units, and a coupling with the external grid.
-The grid planning problem accounts for both capital and operational costs over the lifetime of the infrastructure as well as key grid constraints including voltage limits, power balance, and thermal capacity on lines.
-We note that we do not account for factors like growth in EV penetration and expansions in highway infrastructure for this study, as the focus is on the immediate impact of traffic flow on energy demand and microgrid planning.
-A flowchart representing the overall methodology is shown in Fig.~\ref{fig:methodology}.
-To evaluate the proposed framework, we consider a case study involving multiple traffic scenarios where each scenario represents a unique spatiotemporal energy demand profile (e.g., lane closure, accident) along the highway, which is then used to assess the corresponding operational reliability of the microgrid.
+We propose a traffic-aware microgrid planning framework that (i) integrates macroscopic traffic flow modeling to obtain spatiotemporal traffic states and estimate the resulting dynamic energy demand, (ii) incorporates this demand into an AC-OPF-based microgrid planning problem.
+The microgrid comprises solar generation, ES, and an interconnection with the external grid.
+The planning problem accounts for lifetime capital and operational costs, as well as voltage limits, power balance, and line capacity constraints.
+Longer-term factors such as EV growth and highway expansion are not considered in this study, as the focus is on the immediate impact of traffic flow on energy demand and microgrid planning.